muntasimulhaque/muntasimulhaque.github.io/_posts/2024-12-16-website-design.md

 ![Full Page Screenshot](/assets/images/2024-12-16-website-design/full-page.PNG 'Full Page Screenshot')

 I wanted to keep the site as simple as possible.
 And simplicity, as they say, is the end result and not something you get at the outset.
 I played with lots of "looks" for the site.
 I tried going with profile picture, a side bar and all that.
 I even went with a bare minimum CSS to keep the site as minimal and as raw as possible.
-But neither stayed very long as they wasn't something I wanted the user to experience with.
+But neither stayed very long as they weren't something I wanted the user to experience with.

 But this one, the screenshot you're seeing is what I stayed with.
 I'm referring to the screenshot as in the future, I might change things up again.
 But for the time being, this UI design seems perfect to me.
 To reach this state, I made a total of 807 commits (you're reading it right) to the GitHub repo as of writing this post.
 You might think I made a commit after changing an alphabet.
 Otherwise, why would someone need to make so many deployments to develop such a simple-looking site?
 Well, you got me.
 Maybe I'm that noob.